alphagov/paas-tech-docs/source/documentation/deploying_apps/jenkins.md

 There are two main approaches to pushing applications to GOV.UK PaaS with [Jenkins](https://jenkins.io/):

 1. Use custom scripts (allows full scripting of deployments)
-1. Use the Cloud Foundry plugin for Jenkins (less flexible)
+1. Use the Cloud Foundry plugin for Jenkins (less flexible, relies on application manifest for configuration)

-Both of these approaches require you to add a Cloud Foundry username and password to Jenkins using the credentials plugin.
-To do this, follow the instructions on [Setting up the credentials plugin](#setting-up-the-credentials-plugin).
+Both approaches require you to set up the credentials plugin first.

-Setting up custom scripts allows you to fully script your deployment.
-To do this securely, you will need to follow the [Setting up custom scripts](#setting-up-custom-scripts) instructions to make credentials available as environment variables.

-Using the Cloud Foundry plugin only allows Jenkins to push your application to GOV.UK PaaS as a post-build action: the equivalent of doing a `cf login` followed by a `cf push`.
-There is little scope for configuration beyond using the application manifest.
-To use the plugin, follow the [Setting up the Cloud Foundry plugin](#setting-up-the-cloud-foundry-plugin) instructions.
+### Login rate limit

+For security reasons, the PaaS will lock an account if it logs in 5 times within a 5 minute period.
+The methods we describe below will trigger a new login every time Jenkins pushes an app.

+If you have multiple Jenkins jobs, or jobs that run frequently, you should take care not to go over this rate limit by having Jenkins push 5 times from the same account within 5 minutes.

+We are looking into an alternative login method to avoid this limitation.

 ### Setting up the credentials plugin